Patika-X-Allianz-Bootcamp/java-final/README.md

-# java-final
+# Health Tourism Project

-Final assignment of Java lectures
+This project is a graduation project prepared within the scope of java education.